WarpBuilds/concurrent-tests/BLOG.md

 This limit is annoying because it does not let you take the full advantage of modern test frameworks and build systems that have built-in support for sharding and remote execution[^1].
 GitHub Actions limits the number of concurrent jobs you can run thus limiting the parallelization.

 **WarpBuild handles this problem by NOT having any kind of limit on the number of concurrent jobs**.
 You can run as many jobs as you want.
 Your tests and builds deserve all the breathing space to run as fast as possible.

+> [!NOTE]
+> Even if WarpBuild doesn't impose a concurrency limitation, there is an upstream constraint by GitHub which limits the maximum number of jobs generated by a job matrix to 256.
+But that limit is seldom the problem in practice.